 Vortex simulates the effect of turbulent wind.

-Note: The Vortex Effector affects wind velocity and requires Drag.
-The higher the drag, then the faster particles snap to the vortex.
+The Vortex Effector affects wind velocity and requires the Drag option.
+The higher the drag value, the faster the particles snap to the vortex.

 Specifies where the center of the vortex should appear: